Post 9/11 GI Bill® Yellow Ribbon Program

 Students who qualify for the Post-9/11 GI Bill® Yellow Ribbon Program may receive GI Bill and YR benefits up to the cost of tuition and mandatory fees, including health insurance.
-These benefits cannot be used for room, board, travel, etc. Eligible students receive up to the maximum GI Bill annual limit first; any remaining tuition and fee charges are split evenly between VA and Brandeis Yellow Ribbon funds.
+These benefits cannot be used for housing, meals, travel, etc. Eligible students receive up to the maximum GI Bill annual limit first; any remaining tuition and fee charges are split evenly between VA and Brandeis Yellow Ribbon funds.

 The YRP scholarship (including the VA match), combined with Brandeis grants and scholarships, federal aid and other estimated financial assistance, cannot exceed the cost of attendance and Brandeis gift aid may be adjusted.
 YRP recipients must remain in good academic standing while receiving the award.
 Recipients will be eligible to receive the award in subsequent years, provided that Brandeis remains a participant in the YRP.

 Current students or prospective students are eligible to apply.
 The application requires submission of a copy of your certificate of eligibility from the VA to your financial aid advisor in the Office of Student Financial Services.